 The Supplemental Police and Fire Pension Plan of the City of Dallas (Supplemental Plan) was created in 1973 to supplement DPFP's Plan B Defined Benefit Pension Plan (Plan B).
 The Combined Pension Plan and Supplemental Plan are collectively referred to as the Plans.
 Former Plan B members are now denominated as Group B members of the Combined Pension Plan.
 The intent of the Supplemental Plan is to provide additional retirement benefits to those members of the Supplemental Plan holding a rank higher than the highest corresponding civil service rank as provided in the Combined Pension Plan.
 Members receive a supplemental pension based upon the difference between compensation for the civil service position held before entrance into the Supplemental Plan and compensation while in the Supplemental Plan.
-The Supplemental Plan was established and derives its authority from a non-codified City ordinance.
+The Supplemental Plan was established and derives its authority from a City ordinance.

-As of December 31, 2017 and 2016, the Combined Pension Plan's membership consisted of:
+As of December 31, 2018 and 2017, the Combined Pension Plan's membership consisted of:

-2017 2016
+2018 2017

-Retirees and beneficiaries 4,748 4,456
+Retirees and beneficiaries 4,849 4,706

-Non-active vested members not yet receiving benefits 226 215
+Beneficiaries, DROP Only 70 50

-Non-active non-vested members not yet refunded 399 295
+Non-active vested members not yet receiving benefits 230 226

-Total non-active members 5,373 4,966
+Non-active non-vested members not yet refunded 431 399

-Vested active members 3,757 3,978
+Total non-active members 5,580 5,381

-Non-vested active members 1,195 1,126
+Vested active members 3,677 3,757 Non-vested active members 1,335 1,195

-Total active members 4,952 5,104
+Total active members 5,012 4,952

-As of December 31, 2017, and 2016, the Supplemental Plan's membership consisted of:
+As of December 31, 2018, and 2017, the Supplemental Plan's membership consisted of: